 Ocular Albinism in Wilmington

 Ocular albinism in Wilmington, NC may not have an official cure per se, but there are options available to help manage the symptoms.
-Dr. Edward Paul, OD, PhD has an innate understanding of the condition and how it affects individuals.
+The Low Vision Centers of North Carolina has an innate understanding of the condition and how it affects individuals.
 If you have questions or concerns about the disorder, contact the office today to make the first move.